openshift/oadp-operator/blogs/data-mover/data-mover-overview.md

 One of the more important components of VolumeSnapshotMover to understand is CSI, or Container Storage Interface.
-CSI provides a layer of abstraction between container orchestration tools and storage systems such that users do not need to be informed on the differences between storage providers’ needs and requirements.
+CSI provides a layer of abstraction between container orchestration tools and storage systems such that users do not need to be informed on the differences between storage provider's needs and requirements.
 It also provides point-in-time snapshotting of volumes.

 CSI volumes are now the industry standard and are the storage backing for most Cloud Native applications.
-However issues concerning CSI volumes still remain.
+However, issues concerning CSI volumes still remain.
 Some volumes have vendor-specific requirements, and can prevent proper portability and durability.
 VolumeSnapshotMover works to solve this case, which will be discussed more in the next section.